 All equipment purchased for the school receives an inventory tag when the item arrives.
-The Fiscal Manager puts an inventory tag on each item, logs the tag number, serial number, model, etc into a log which is sorted by person/grade.
-At the end of each school year an inventory is performed by the Fiscal manager to insure that all equipment is accounted for.
+The AM puts an inventory tag on each item, logs the tag number, serial number, model, etc into a log which is sorted by person/grade.
+At the end of each school year an inventory is performed by the AM to ensure that all equipment is accounted for.